 Our rules for dining deliciously during the Pennsylvania Horticultural Society's epic plant celebration this week.

-It’s that time of year again: The Pennsylvania Horticultural Society is helping us survive the last bleak bits of winter with the Philadelphia Flower Show, a plant lover’s paradise, running through March 11th.
+It’s that time of year again: The Pennsylvania Horticultural Society is helping us survive the last bleak bits of winter with the Philadelphia Flower Show, a plant lover’s paradise.
 Hundreds of thousands of people from Philly and beyond head to the Pennsylvania Convention Center for a fragrant preview of springtime — and they’ve all gotta eat, right?

 Take a look at our locals’ list of dos and don’ts for dining out during your Flower Show visit.